 Cheyenne Kean-Lemery was born in Moncton, New Brunswick and raised in northern Alberta, Canada.
 She is a mixed media artist who primarily works with ink and watercolors.
 She often uses self-portraits and depictions of nature and anatomy to convey emotions and experiences related to love, mental health, death, grief and mortality.
 Cheyenne seeks to capture how the human experience feels rather than how it appears and uses symbolism derived from dream and meditation.
 Her intention is to generate thought and conversation on difficult topics.
 Her work has been exhibited in solo, group and online shows in Canada and the United States.
 Original works have been purchased by collectors in New Brunswick, Alberta, Ontario and New York.
-She now resides on the east coast of Canada, making art and visiting the ocean for further inspiration.
+She now resides on the east coast of Canada, writing, making art and working as a Heritage Interpretation Consultant.

 By nature I am one to zig when I am supposed to zag.
 I always want to hear what is on the flip side.
 The hidden, the opposite, the unperceived draws me in.